Education Services home page > CensusAtSchool home page > Senior Years Resources

 Outliers are any values which appear to be very different from the majority of the data.
 They are extreme values and may have been caused by an error.
 They should be removed from your data set and replaced with the next value from your list.

-2. Create a scatter plot, with height as the independent variable (x) and dominant hand reaction time as the dependent variable (y).
+2. Create a scatter plot, with height as the explanatory or independent variable (x) and dominant hand reaction time as the response or dependent variable (y).

 3. Examine the linear relationship of your scatter plot.
-Circle or lightly shade the correlation of your scatter plot in the table below.
+Circle or lightly shade the correlation of your scatter plot in your table below.

 4. Does your graph suggest a relationship between height and dominant hand reaction time?
 Explain.

 What is causation?

 A relationship between two variables, the explanatory and the response, are said to be causal if the change in the explanatory variable actually causes a change in the response variable.
 The explanatory variable is usually the independent variable, and that is usually graphed on the axis.

 What is association or correlation?

 Both of these words are used to describe relationships that exist between two or more variables.
 Correlation tends to be used when describing the strength of a relationship between two numerical variables (such as height and arm span).